ChIDE icon ChIDE

 debug>

 The menu on the left before a colon shows a command and the description on the right explains the action taken for the command.
 All commands in the debug bar are available in this interactive debug command window.
-However, some features are available only through the debug command window.
+However, some features are available only through the debug command pane.

 The variables, expressions, and functions can be manipulated by commands assign, call, and print.
 The command assign assigns a value to a variable, call invokes a function, and print prints out the value of a variable or expression including functions.
 It is invalid to print an expression of void type including a function with return type void.
 One can also just type an expression, the value of the expression will be displayed.
 If the expression is a function with the returning type of void, only the function is called.
 For example, commands